Subtitles: Asia

 In some Asian television programming, captioning is considered a part of the genre, and has evolved beyond simply capturing what is being said.
 The captions are used artistically; it is common to see the words appear one by one as they are spoken, in a multitude of fonts, colors, and sizes that capture the spirit of what is being said.
 Languages like Japanese also have a rich vocabulary of onomatopoeia which is used in captioning.

-East Asia
+Chinese-speaking world

-In some East Asian countries, especially Chinese-speaking ones, subtitling is common in all taped television programs.
+In some East Asian countries, especially Chinese-speaking ones, subtitling is common in all taped television programs and films.
 In these countries, written text remains mostly uniform while regional dialects in the spoken form can be mutually unintelligible.
 Therefore, subtitling offers a distinct advantage to aid comprehension.
-With subtitles, programs in Standard Mandarin or any dialect can be understood by viewers unfamiliar with it.
+With subtitles, programs in Mandarin or any dialect can be understood by viewers unfamiliar with it.

+According to HK Magazine, the practice to caption in Standard Chinese was pioneered in Hong Kong during the 1960s by Run Run Shaw of Shaw Brothers Studio.
+In a bid to reach the largest audience possible, Shaw had already recorded his films in Mandarin, reasoning it would be most universal variety of Chinese.
+However, this did not guarantee that the films could be understood by non-Mandarin-speaking audiences, and dubbing into different varieties was seen as too costly.
+The decision was thus made to include Standard Chinese subtitles in all Shaw Brothers films.
+As the films were made in British-ruled Hong Kong, Shaw also decided to include English subtitles to reach English speakers in Hong Kong and allow for exports outside Asia.

+Japanese reality television

-On-screen subtitles as seen in Japanese variety television shows are more for decorative purpose, something that is not seen in television in Europe and the Americas.
+On-screen subtitles as seen in Japanese variety and other reality television shows are more for decorative purpose, something that is not seen in television in Europe and the Americas.
 Some shows even place sound effects over those subtitles.
 This practice of subtitling has been spread to neighbouring countries including South Korea and Taiwan.
-ATV in Hong Kong once practiced this style of decorative subtitles on its variety shows when it was owned by Want Want Holdings in Taiwan (which also owns CTV and CTI).
+ATV in Hong Kong once practiced this style of decorative subtitles on its variety shows while it was owned by Want Want Holdings in Taiwan (which also owns CTV and CTI) during 2009.